Calculate the Weighted Average Cost of Capital

-Calculating the Cost of Debt
+Cost of Debt

-The smallest of businesses may use short-term debt only to purchase their assets.
+Small businesses may use short-term debt only to purchase their assets.
 For example, they may use supplier credit in the form of accounts payable.
 They could also just use short-term business loans, either from a bank or some alternative source of financing.

 Larger businesses may use intermediate or long-term business loans or may even issue bonds to raise money for financing.

 Use the following formula to calculate a company's effective interest:

 Effective Interest rate = ( Annual Interest ÷ Total Debt ) x 100